zen

 Catherine trained at San Francisco Zen Center‘s Tassajara Zen Mountain Center and Green Gulch Farm Zen Center/Green Dragon Temple.
 She was ordained in 2005 by Tenshin Reb Anderson Roshi and served as Shuso at Green Dragon Temple in 2010.
 Since 2017 Catherine has led a small sitting group in Pittsburgh, Neighborhood Zen.

-In Pittsburgh, Catherine is often a guest at Olmo Ling Tibetan Bon Temple, where in summer 2018 with Tempa Dukte Lama she co-led their first shared retreat on Dzogchen and Shikantaza.
+In Pittsburgh, she has also been a guest at Olmo Ling Tibetan Bon Temple, where in summer 2018 with Tempa Dukte Lama she co-led their first shared retreat on Dzogchen and Shikantaza.

 In 2010, after completing a decade of full-time residence at SFZC, Catherine began spending time with various sanghas in the northeast and in the UK.
 In Massachusetts, Catherine practiced with Chuck Hotchkiss at oldpondmind zendo in North Truro and gave two series at the Insight Meditation Circle in Harwich.
 She continues to visit Zen Center North Shore in Beverly, offering dharma talks and leading Writing As A Wisdom project retreats.
 In New York, Catherine visited Empty Hand Zen Center in New Rochelle in 2015 for two weeks of teaching and leading practice, and for six months in 2013 served as Ino at Brooklyn Zen Center.
 At BZC she taught two eight-week classes, one on the Four Noble Truths and one on the Four Foundations of Mindfulnesss, and she led Writing As a Wisdom Project retreats, which she continues to offer there.